Startups have a lot on their mind apart from payroll management. So, finding a viable solution for payroll processing might be challenging.

 1. Collect Your Employee's Documents

-You'll use the data to add the employee to your HR or payroll system if you have one.
+You'll use the data to add the employees to your Human Resources Management System (HRMS) if you have one.
 And, it's a good idea to store this information in a paper or electronic personnel file as well.

 2. Calculate Hours Worked

-Most businesses start out with a simple timesheet.
-As they grow, they often move up to a time and attendance system or time clock to manage employee schedules, break time and hours worked.
+Most companies start out with a simple timesheet.
+As they grow, they often move up to a time and attendance system to record employee hours

 3. Calculate CTC

-Calculating gross pay is as simple as adding up the straight time hours and multiplying by the employee's hourly rate.
-Then, adding up the overtime hours worked in the pay period and applying the employee's overtime pay rate to those hours.
+Calculating gross pay is as simple as adding up the time worked and multiplying it by the employee's hourly rate.
+Then, add up the extra time worked in the payroll period and apply the employee's overtime pay rate to those hours.

-Doing payroll requires you know in advance what payroll deductions you're going to make.
-Deductions include federal and state payroll taxes, benefits you might offer and things like unemployment insurance or Social Security.
+This type of accounting requires you to know in advance what deductions you're going to make.
+Deductions include federal and state tax forms, employee benefits and things like retirement contributions, unemployment insurance or Social Security.

 4. Document & Store Your Payroll Records

-Payroll documents contain confidential information such as employee Social Security numbers.
+Payroll reports contain confidential information such as employee Social Security numbers.
 Alternatively, you can set up paper files, or upload documents to a document hosting service or your network.

-Learning how to do payroll management can be a tough task.
-You have to make sure your business is registered with all the right agencies, fill out forms for each employee—all on a tight deadline.
+Learning how to perform payroll management can be a tough task.
+You have to make sure your business is registered with all the right agencies, fill out forms for each employee all on a tight deadline.